xwb1989/xwb1989.github.io/_posts/2013-11-30-csc_notes_chapter_11_file-system_implementation.md

 Cons:

 * the index-block overhead: this can be solved by multiple mechanism:
-    * linked scheme: link several index blocks for large file
+    * **linked scheme**: link several index blocks for large file
-    * multilevel: A variant of linked representation uses a first-level index block to point to a set of second-level index blocks, which in turn point to the file blocks.
+    * **multilevel**: A variant of linked representation uses a first-level index block to point to a set of second-level index blocks, which in turn point to the file blocks.
-    * combined scheme: mixed direct block and indirect block
+    * **combined scheme**: mixed direct block and indirect block

     Under this method, the number of blocks that can be allocated to a file exceeds the amount of space addressable by the four-byte file pointers used by many operating systems.